Simplified calculus for semimartingales: Multiplicative compensators and changes of measure: Multiplicative compensator

 We will see in Section~\ref{S:4} that the L\'evy-Khintchin formula is but a special case of such setup.

 Although we have in mind a situation where $Z$ has further structure, it transpires that one may express $K^Z$ directly in terms of $B^{\Log(Z)}$.
-This result (Theorem~\ref{T:mult comp}) is of independent interest because it simplifies and generalizes existing characterizations of multiplicative compensators, see \citetalias[II.8.21]{js.03} and \citet[Theorem~2.19]{kallsen.shiryaev.02}.
+This result (Theorem~\ref{T:mult comp}) is of independent interest because it simplifies and generalizes existing characterizations of multiplicative compensators; see Jacod and Shiryaev \cite[II.8.21]{js.03}, Kallsen and Shiryaev \cite[Theorem~2.19]{kallsen.shiryaev.02}, and also L\'epingle and M\'emin \cite[Proposition~II.1]{lepingle.memin.78.ptrf}.
+Recall from \eqref{eq:221207.2} that $\tau^Z_c$ is the first time $Z$ reaches zero continuously.

-\begin{theorem}[Multiplicative compensator] Let $Z$ be a $\Cx$--valued semimartingale absorbed in zero after hitting zero.
+\begin{theorem}[Multiplicative compensator] Let $Z$ be a $\Cx$--valued semimartingale absorbed in zero if it ever hits zero.
 Assume that $\Log(Z)$ is special on $\lc 0, \tau_c^Z\lc$.
-Then the process $\Exp(B^{\Log(Z)})$ is predictable and of finite variation.
 Assume next that

-Then the following statements hold. \begin{enumerate}[label={\rm(\arabic{*})}, ref={\rm(\arabic{*})}] \item We have $\Exp(B^{\Log(Z)})\neq 0$ on $\lc 0, \tau_c^Z \lc$ and the process $M =\sfrac{Z}{\Exp(B^{\Log(Z)})} \indicator{\lc 0, \tau^Z_c\lc}$ is a local martingale on $\lc 0, \tau^Z_c\lc$. \item If $M$ is special (e.g., if $Z$ is special and $\liminf_{t \uparrow \tau_c^Z} |\Exp(B^{\Log(Z)})_t| > 0$ on $\{\tau_c^Z < \infty\}$), then $M$ is a local martingale on the whole positive real line. \end{enumerate} \end{theorem} Example~\ref{E:flight_to_cambodia} below illustrates how $M$ can fail to be a local martingale on the whole positive real line without the assumptions of \ref{MC:3}.
+Then the following statements hold. \begin{enumerate}[label={\rm(\arabic{*})}, ref={\rm(\arabic{*})}] \item We have $\Exp(B^{\Log(Z)})\neq 0$ on $\lc 0, \tau_c^Z \lc$ and the process $M =\frac{Z}{\Exp(B^{\Log(Z)})} \indicator{\lc 0, \tau^Z_c\lc}$ is a local martingale on $\lc 0, \tau^Z_c\lc$. \item If $M$ is special (e.g., if $Z$ is special and $\liminf_{t \uparrow \tau_c^Z} |\Exp(B^{\Log(Z)})_t| > 0$ on $\{\tau_c^Z < \infty\}$), then $M$ is a local martingale on the whole positive real line. \end{enumerate} \end{theorem} Example~\ref{E:flight_to_cambodia} below illustrates how $M$ can fail to be a local martingale on the whole positive real line without the assumptions of \ref{MC:3}.